BlockchainCommons/Gordian-Developer-Community/meetings/README.md

 ## Volunteers Needed

-We have more videos and presentations on YouTube that need to be archive:
+We have more videos and presentations on YouTube that need to be archived:
 * Add them to list by date
 * Create summary
 * Export audio and recompress mp3 -v8 (max.
 25MB allowed on GitHub)